UT-Austin-RPL/amago/docs/tutorial/configuration.rst

     You can view your active gin config (all the active hyperparameters used by an experiment) in the checkpoint directory as ``config.txt``, or on ``wandb`` in the ``Config`` section.

-A full API reference is available in the :doc:`/api/amago` section.
+A full API reference is available in the :doc:`API Reference </api/amago>` section.